project-chip/matter.js/docs/MATTER_COMPATIBILITY.md

 # Compatibility with the Matter standard

 The Matter standard evolves continuously and delivers two updates per year. matter.js tries to follow the standard as closely as possible.
-The following list provides an overview which matter.js version is implementing which Matter standard version:
+The following list provides an overview of which matter.js version is implementing which Matter standard version:
 - **Matter 1.0**: matter.js up to 0.7.x
 - **Matter 1.1**: matter.js 0.8.x - 0.9.x
 - **Matter 1.2**: skipped